Call for Papers – ALTA 2022

 - language resources

-- topic modelling and unsupervised language analysis
+- unsupervised language learning and analysis

 - social media analysis and processing